-Students may request verification of their enrollment at Rocky Vista University at any time by writing to the Registrar via the MyVista Student Portal.
+Students may request their enrollment verification at Rocky Vista University by submitting a request via the iNet form.

 General Information

 A Message from the Program Director

 Welcome to Rocky Vista University's Doctor of Nurse Anesthesia Practice (DNAP) program.
 I am pleased that you have chosen to pursue your next academic and professional steps with us.
 At RVU, the success and well-being of our students, faculty, and staff has always been a top priority.
 The following pages describe our curriculum and the policies that will guide you on your path to receiving your DNAP degree.